Tefx/Husky/README.md

 Husky
 =====

-An Advanced serializing library like pickle but can dump more, for example, functions.
+An Advanced serializing library for python, like pickle, but can dump more, for example, functions.

+# Install

+    $ pip install Husky

 # Usage